yeasy/learning_pickleball/10_lob_en.md

 When the opponent's position or attention is in the frontcourt, and the jump or retreat footwork is not good, you can use the Lob to force the opponent to stay at the backcourt.

-Lobing the ball can save you from passive to proactive, and can also actively create opportunities for potential volleys.
+Lobing the ball can save you from passive to proactive.
+At the same time, it can be used when you want to create opportunities from a dink rally.

-After lobing the ball, move to the net in timee and prepare to attack when the opponent returns the ball too high.
+After lobing the ball, move to the net in time and prepare to attack when the opponent returns the ball too high.

 ## How to Master the Lob